'Culture is Sneaky'

-What is it about these recommendations that can fail to connect with some CCCU Latin@ students?
+What is it about these recommendations that can fail to connect with some CCCU Latinx students?
 What might the standard use of email or office hours reveal about the cultural values and assumptions of educators and institutions?
-What simple alternatives do Latin@ undergraduates suggest?
+What simple alternatives do Latinx undergraduates suggest?
 In what follows, we draw upon our research findings to shed light on the oft-hidden cultural dimensions of several commonplace classroom teaching and learning practices.
-More specifically, we will explore some ways in which fundamental Latin@ values shape undergraduates’ preferred means of communication, relational expectations, and learning strategies.
+More specifically, we will explore some ways in which fundamental Latinx values shape undergraduates’ preferred means of communication, relational expectations, and learning strategies.

 Defining Our Terms

-To speak of fundamental “Latin@” values is a problematic proposition for a number of reasons.
-The term “Latin@,” along with its cousin “Hispanic,” is a broad label that often obscures the heterogeneity of peoples from 19 independent Latin American countries and Puerto Rico, many different languages and dialects, diverse religious traditions and practices, and overlapping colonial histories.
-If the terms “Latin@” or “Hispanic” are used without careful qualification, there is a greater danger of stereotyping how these students best learn and ignoring the ways in which they prefer to connect with their professors.
+To speak of fundamental “Latinx” values is a problematic proposition for a number of reasons.
+The term “Latinx,” along with its cousin “Hispanic,” is a broad label that often obscures the heterogeneity of peoples from 19 independent Latin American countries and Puerto Rico, many different languages and dialects, diverse religious traditions and practices, and overlapping colonial histories.
+If the terms “Latinx” or “Hispanic” are used without careful qualification, there is a greater danger of stereotyping how these students best learn and ignoring the ways in which they prefer to connect with their professors.

 Preferred Modes of Communication